 Who are your top three favorite authors or illustrators?

 Too many to list!
 Elizabeth Acevedo, A.S.
 King, and Maurice Sendak will do for now.

 Why did you want to become an author or illustrator?

-I think books are magic, and I wanted to be magic, too.
+I think books are magic, and I wanted to be magic, too—so I started writing.

 Do you have any advice for future authors or illustrators?

-Just put your butt in the chair and do it—don’t judge it, just do it.
+Just put your butt in the chair and write—don’t judge it, just do it.
 You can always revise.
 The most important thing is putting something on paper.
-If you put your butt in your chair and do it, you can call yourself a writer (or illustrator), even if you’re never published.
-You’re doing it!
-So you’re a writer.
+As long as you’re working and practicing, you can call yourself a writer (or illustrator), even if you’re never published.
+Just keep doing it!